 It looks to me like marketers are on to this idea.
 No, they don’t want to stop giving us so many choices.
 Instead, they want to convince us that theirs is the best choice, and in an effort to get us to try their product without feeling we’ve made too much of a commitment, they offer us the sample size.
 Instead of buying one bottle and wishing we had bought something else, we can buy sample sizes of both.
 So what if we’re producing even more plastic waste by purchasing many small bottles rather than just one large one?
 Planet be damned.

 People ask me all the time if I miss being able to buy anything I want.
 Not buying products in plastic means that my choices are not just significantly limited but almost non-existent.
 How many choices of shampoo do I have?
 (A few shampoo bars and a No’Poo method that causes a lot of eyebrow raising.)
 How many choices of cat litter do I have?
 One.
 Swheatscoop.
+[2016 Update: Today, my only choice is Integrity cat litter.
+Swheatscoop switched to a plastic bag.]
 How many choices of toothpaste or ketchup or pasta?
 My choices are edited automatically because I’m just looking for the one with the least plastic.

 While shopping yesterday, I stood and looked at shelf after shelf of salad dressing.
 So many different kinds.
 And yet none of them came without a plastic seal around the neck.
 And since salad dressing is not a necessary food, I just didn’t buy any.
 Simple.
 And better.
 Because having fewer choices means I’m not standing and agonizing over which one I would like best.
 I can move on.